Paradise Alley Players Bylaws

 Section 2: Voting Member

 Anyone at least 16 (sixteen) years of age who in the prior 12 (twelve) months has participated in a PAP production or served on a committee and has attended at least one meeting in the prior 6 (six) months may be a Voting Member.
-A Voting Member who does not continue to meet the above participation and attendance requirements may, by a majority vote of the Executive Board, have their status reduced to General Member.
+A Voting Member who does not continue to meet the above participation and attendance requirements will have their status reduced to General Member, unless excluded from this provision by a majority vote of the Executive Board.

 Section 3: Board Candidacy